Centaurus Financial Inc. Acquires 71 Shares of ASML Holding (NASDAQ:ASML)

-Several other large investors have also recently bought and sold shares of ASML.
-Morgan Stanley grew its holdings in ASML by 209.4% during the 1st quarter.
-Morgan Stanley now owns 1,347,174 shares of the semiconductor company’s stock worth $831,692,000 after acquiring an additional 911,709 shares during the period.
-Whale Rock Capital Management LLC bought a new stake in ASML in the 1st quarter valued at $199,794,000.
-Janus Henderson Group PLC lifted its position in ASML by 21.4% in the 1st quarter.
-Janus Henderson Group PLC now owns 1,329,445 shares of the semiconductor company’s stock valued at $820,753,000 after acquiring an additional 234,222 shares in the last quarter.
-Van ECK Associates Corp lifted its position in ASML by 34.8% during the 1st quarter.
-Van ECK Associates Corp now owns 553,132 shares of the semiconductor company’s stock worth $341,482,000 after buying an additional 142,701 shares in the last quarter.
-Finally, BlackRock Inc. lifted its position in ASML by 7.2% during the 1st quarter.
-BlackRock Inc. now owns 1,997,616 shares of the semiconductor company’s stock worth $1,233,248,000 after buying an additional 133,558 shares in the last quarter.
-Institutional investors own 18.18% of the company’s stock.

 Several research firms have recently weighed in on ASML.
-Barclays restated an “overweight” rating on shares of ASML in a research note on Thursday, July 22nd.
-UBS Group restated a “neutral” rating on shares of ASML in a research report on Thursday, July 22nd.
-Citigroup reaffirmed a “buy” rating on shares of ASML in a report on Thursday, July 22nd.
-Wells Fargo & Company upped their price target on shares of ASML from $800.00 to $975.00 and gave the stock an “overweight” rating in a report on Wednesday, September 8th.
-Finally, Berenberg Bank reissued a “buy” rating on shares of ASML in a research note on Wednesday, September 8th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and fourteen have assigned a buy rating to the stock.
-According to MarketBeat, ASML has an average rating of “Buy” and a consensus price target of $748.25.
+Citigroup reiterated a “buy” rating on shares of ASML in a research report on Thursday, July 22nd.
+Barclays restated an “overweight” rating on shares of ASML in a report on Thursday, July 22nd.
+Morgan Stanley reaffirmed an “overweight” rating on shares of ASML in a research note on Thursday, July 22nd.
+Zacks Investment Research raised shares of ASML from a “hold” rating to a “buy” rating and set a $768.00 price target on the stock in a research report on Wednesday, June 23rd.
+Finally, Wells Fargo & Company lifted their price objective on shares of ASML from $800.00 to $975.00 and gave the stock an “overweight” rating in a research report on Wednesday, September 8th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and fourteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, ASML currently has a consensus rating of “Buy” and a consensus target price of $748.25.

-ASML (NASDAQ:ASML) last issued its quarterly earnings data on Tuesday, July 20th.
-The semiconductor company reported $3.04 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.93 by $0.11.
-The business had revenue of $4.02 billion for the quarter, compared to the consensus estimate of $4.12 billion.
-ASML had a net margin of 28.82% and a return on equity of 36.29%.
-The company’s quarterly revenue was up 20.9% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $1.79 EPS.
-As a group, equities research analysts predict that ASML Holding will post 16.04 earnings per share for the current year.

 ASML Holding NV engages in the development, production, marketing, sale and servicing of advanced semiconductor equipment, consisting of lithography related systems.
 It mainly caters the makers of memory chips and logic chips.
 The company was founded on April 1, 1984 and is headquartered in Veldhoven, the Netherlands.